 Arrogance and entitlement for most narcissists translates to: "You must agree to, and have all of the perspectives that I have because I'm superior to you."

-And if this kind of leader/candidate is constantly insulting people who have different perspectives than they have.
-It shows that they have intolerance and contempt for people who think differently than they do.
+And if this kind of leader/candidate is constantly insulting people who have different perspectives than they have, it shows that they have intolerance and contempt for people who think differently than they do.
 We also see this among cult leaders: you either believe everything the cult leader has to say, or "you are outside the cult" ...
 "You are either with us, or against us." ...
 "You are either one of us, another superior being and entitled to special treatment as a result of this, or you are one of 'them', not worthy of considering or understanding at all." and so on.
 It's very insular.
 It's very close-minded.
+It's very black and white thinking.
 They expect the whole electorate to be blindly loyal to them, to follow all of their draconian laws, to be squelched of free speech, and to adopt a communal tradition of "think-alike" modes of perspectives.

 You'll notice that these nations do not have much going for them in terms of contributions to their people, or the world, because exploratory thought is harshly put down and reprimanded.